Closed Sets and Operators thereon: Representations, Computability and Complexity: Model, representations and complexity

 By definition, $\setrep[d]|^{\compset} \enp{b}$ then is a representation of $\compset[d]$ whereby each name contains an \emph{outer radius parameter $b$} (encoded in unary according to $\ens{b}$) on the encoded compact set.
 We refer to $2^b$ as an \emph{outer radius} \wrt the outer radius parameter $b$. \item Inner radii and inner points: In a similar fashion to $\ens{b}$ define enrichments

-We refer to decoded images under $\ens{r}$ as \emph{inner radii parameter} (giving an \emph{inner radius of $2^{-r}$}), and to decoded images under $\ens{a}$ as \emph{inner points}. \item Information encoded by $\ens{a}$ and $\ens{r}$ is independent of the other, \ie, the bound on an inner radius parameter due to $\ens{r}$ has not to correspond to the existing around the inner point due to $\ens{a}$.
+We refer to decoded images under $\ens{r}$ as \emph{inner radii parameter} (giving an \emph{inner radius of $2^{-r}$}), and to decoded images under $\ens{a}$ as \emph{inner points}. \item Information encoded by $\ens{a}$ and $\ens{r}$ is independent of the other, \ie, the bound on an inner radius parameter according to $\ens{r}$ need not necessarily be centered at $\ens{a}$.
 If we need both information, \ie, an inner \emph{ball}, then we combine it to